 There's something very human about this street shot, which captures a group of four concentrating moggies.
 The photographer jokes that the cats look like they're awaiting a free kick during a football game.

 We've heard of cats getting stuck in trees, but how this kitten managed to climb a hedge we'll never know.
-We hope the fire brigade arrived soon.
+We hope the fire brigade arrived quickly.

 This California-born rescue pooch named Carter had never seen snow before moving to Chicago.
 Emerging from a snowdrift like a smiling, crazy-eyed whack-a-mole, we think it's safe to say he's a fan.